code9ty/projects/libary.md

 * I mark book as lost and surcharge
 * I should be able to accept users request to borrow a book
 * I should be able to block/delete a user who does not adhere to library rules
-* I should be able to view all books borrowed and requested and respective borrowers
+* I should be able to view all books borrowed and requested with their respective borrowers